You’re going to love these sturdy, hearty, and delicious spinach burgers! They’re made with chickpeas, fresh spinach, and a whole lot of flavor!

 So, what’s a person to do if they’re craving a delicious grilled spinach burger in early March, when winter is totally overstaying its welcome?
 You grill in the warm and cozy comfort of your kitchen.

-All you’ll need is an awesome grill pan, like this one, (we’re giving one away in our epic giveaway, click here to enter) and a stove.
+All you’ll need is an awesome grill pan and a stove.
 If you don’t have a grill pan, a skillet will work too, you just won’t get those awesome grill marks that remind us of summer.

 This is an any time of year, anyone can make, kind of burger.
 It’s super easy and it will rock your world.